Interservice/Industry Training, Simulation and Education Conference: Special Events

-Each year I/ITSEC hosts a series of special events that reflect emerging topics in the modeling, simulation, and training domain.
-Special events are devised by the committee members who organize the conference, and special event participants receive invitations versus completing the peer-reviewed paper/tutorial submission process.
+Each year, I/ITSEC hosts a series of special events that reflect emerging topics in modeling and simulation, training and education.
+These special events are developed by the committee members who organize the conference, and participants are invited rather than required to complete the peer-reviewed paper or tutorial submission process.

-In 2015 there were 18 Special Events (a mix of Signature Events, Floor Events, and Focus Events) that included topics such as Live, Virtual, Constructive (LVC), How to predict and manage Black Swan events, artificial intelligence for social interaction simulation, transmedia learning, geospatial environment database standards, cybersecurity, and an Ignite (event) session with invited speakers.
-Frequently, these special events involve discussion panels, with high-ranking military and civilians personnel among the invited panelists.
-For instance, each year the conference includes a special event, called the “Congressional Modeling and Simulation Event,” where elected official discusses M&S policies; similarly, another special event, called the “General/Flag Officer Panel,” included active duty military officers and government civilians from the general/flag officer or Senior Executive Service echelons, often including the service chiefs and/or service secretaries from those services.
+In 2025, the conference featured 49 Special Events.
+These events are a mix of Signature Events, Floor Events, and Focus Events covering topics such as live, virtual, and constructive (LVC) simulation; predicting and managing Black Swan events; artificial intelligence for social interaction simulation; transmedia learning; geospatial environment database standards; cybersecurity; and an Ignite (event) session featuring invited speakers.

+These special events frequently involve panel discussions, often including high-ranking military officers and senior civilian officials as invited panelists.
+For example, each year the conference includes the “Congressional Modeling and Simulation Event,” during which elected officials discuss modeling and simulation policies.
+Similarly, the “General/Flag Officer Panel” features active-duty military officers and government civilians from the general/flag officer or Senior Executive Service (SES) levels, often including service chiefs and/or service secretaries.